icssc/peterportal-public-api/docs/Introduction/Getting-Started.md

 ## How do I get started?
 Just go for it.
 Unlike many other APIs, we do NOT require any API keys, or authentication to utilize our API.
-We wanted to make this API open to everyone with no barriers to start using our API.
+We wanted to make this API open to anyone looking to start their own project.

 ## Compression
 By default our API uses compression to shorten response times and reduce payload size.
 We are using a [Node.js](https://nodejs.org/en/) module to compress our responses.
 You can learn more about this module [here](https://github.com/expressjs/compression).